Gusuku Sites & Related Properties of the Kingdom of Ryukyu (UNESCO) Sites of the lost kingdom of Ryukyu

 The building of Gusuku

-A rise in dictatorships in various areas of Okinawa around the 12th century led to the construction of castle-like buildings called Gusuku.
+A rise of powerful leaders in various areas of Okinawa around the 12th century led to the construction of castle-like buildings called Gusuku.
 These buildings were not like Himeji Castle —another registered World Heritage site—but more like a fort surrounded by well-built stone walls.
 During the 14th century, the areas were unified into three counties and the Kingdom of Ryukyu was finally established in 1429.
-It was at this time when the symbol of the Kingdom—Shuri Castle —became the sole Gusuku.
+After this Shuri Castle became the sole residence of the King of Ryukyu.

 Outside influence on Shuri castle